National Cream Puff Day & The History Of Cream Puffs - The Nibble Webzine Of Food Adventures National Cream Puff Day & The History Of Cream Puffs

 • Savory examples include gougères (cheese pastry) and pommes dauphine (crisp potato puffs).

-• Sweet pastries include éclairs, cream puffs, profiteroles (cream puffs served cold with an ice cream filling instead of pastry cream), and croque-em-bouche.
+• Sweet pastries include éclairs, cream puffs, profiteroles (see the difference in the footnote*), and croque-em-bouche.

 •